 [Dissertation defence] 11/12/23, Anaïs Chanclu: "Recognising people by their voices: Definition of a scientific framework to guarantee the reliability of the results of a voice comparison in the forensic context" (LIA)

-Recognising people by their voices: Defining a scientific framework to ensure the reliability of voice comparison results in forensic contexts
+Recognising people by their voices: Defining a scientific framework to guarantee the reliability of voice comparison results in forensic contexts

 Date and place